Carroo is eligible to play after serving his four-game suspension, Alain Poupart of the Dolphins' official site reports.

 Carroo has been a free agent since March, when the Dolphins elected to not tender him for the 2019 season.
 With this suspension, Carroo likely won't be able to find a home in the league until after Week 4, and even then, he'd likely have to work with the organization for a few weeks before even seeing game action.

-The Dolphins will not extend a tender to Carroo, making him an unrestricted free agent, Barry Jackson of The Miami Herald reports.
+The Dolphins didn't tender Carroo a contract for 2019, making him an unrestricted free agent, Barry Jackson of the Miami Herald reports.

-The Dolphins elect to move on from Carroo, who posted two receptions for 94 yards and one touchdown over nine games last season.
-The 2016 third-round pick never lived up to his big-play potential in Miami, despite occasional flashes, and will work to revitalize his career elsewhere in the league.
-In his three-year career, Carroo has made 12 catches for 192 yards and one touchdown across 37 games.
+The Dolphins will move on from Carroo, who posted two receptions for 94 yards and one touchdown over nine games last season.
+The 2016 third-round pick never lived up to expectations in Miami and will work to revitalize his career elsewhere.

 Carroo did not bring in his only target during Sunday's 42-17 loss to the Bills.
-He ends the season with two receptions for 94 yards and a touchdown, and one carry for 14 yards.
+He ends the season with two receptions for 94 yards and a touchdown, along with one carry for 14 yards.